jes-bro/rock-GAN/README.md

 <img src="photos/Screenshot%20from%202024-12-09%2001-19-33.png" alt="Project Logo" width="300" />

 ### How we overcame the wall
 We played around with voxel representations in trimesh, and found that the voxels were continuous off-the-bat.
+We were inspired to try them after reading [this MIT 3DGAN paper](http://3dgan.csail.mit.edu/).
 Additionally, the marching cubes algorithm makes it easy to triangulate voxels.
 This made voxels the ideal data format for our project.

 Here are some voxel visualizations: